starling021/toron/README.md

 # About Thoron Framework

-    Thoron Framework is a Linux post-exploitation framework that exploits Linux tcp vulnerability to get shell-like connection.
+    Thoron Framework is a Linux post-exploitation framework that exploit Linux tcp vulnerability to get shell-like connection.
 Thoron Framework allows users to generate simple payloads to provide Linux tcp attack.